llllllllll/um-32/README.rst

        print("hello world")

-``um.putchar`` is a built-in macro which writes a single character to the terminal.
+``um.putchar`` is a built-in function which writes a single character to the terminal. ``um.len`` is a built-in function which returns the length of an array.

 See ``compiler/README.rst`` for implementation details.